NicoLobato/Transcriptomics-data_Supervised-learning-models/root_svm_kfoldcv.md

 table(data$root) # 2 classes of 12 observations each
 ```

-As we can see, our data is perfectly balanced, containing 2 classes with 12 observations each.
-This small sample size results in insufficient samples in the test set after splitting the data, leading to prediction errors.
-This issue was previously observed in the script "treatment_lasso.md", where the model's performance was affected.
-To overcome these limitations, we will perform k-fold cross-validation with k=4, resulting in 4 folds of 6 samples each and providing a total of 24 predictions.
+As we see, our data is perfectly balanced, containing 2 classes with 12 observations each.

+Once again, we will proceed with k-fold cross-validation with k=4 to overcome the limitation of the small sample size.

 ```
 n <- nrow(data)